-A Fort Bend County man who was the first Houston-area resident to be diagnosed with COVID-19 returned home recently, 18 days after he was first admitted to CHI St. Luke’s Health Sugar Land Hospital.
+A Fort Bend County man who was the first Houston-area resident to be diagnosed with COVID-19 returned home recently, 18 days after he was first admitted to St. Luke’s Health Sugar Land Hospital.
 The 70 year-old-patient who wished to remain anonymous recently sent a letter to the Houston Chronicle thanking hospital staff who cared for him during his recovery.

 “They risked their own lives to save mine,” he said.
 “I will consider them my angels forever.”